SEO FAQs For Bloggers – Ace The Optimization Process – II

 SEO title tag or your SEO title is the piece you write for the search engine (the title of your content for the search engine).

-Often confused with H1 (main title), they are (and should be) different.
+Often confused with the main title, they are (and preferably, should be) different.

 How many H tags can you have?